codeREADr/api/1.0/contents/Overview.md

 <a name="finding"></a><h2>Finding Your API Key</h2>

 A valid API key is required for any site functions performed through our API.
 To locate your API key, sign into CodeREADr.com or create an account.
-Once authenticated, your API key is located or can be generated on this page https://secure.codereadr.com/account/api/key.
+Once signed in your API key can be located or generated on this page https://secure.codereadr.com/account/api/key.

 <a href="#head">Back to Top</a>